 #9 – Health Gear ITM5500 Advanced Technology Inversion Table

-The Health Gear ITM5500 is the best inversion table for sale under $200.
+The Health Gear ITM5500 offers the most bang for your buck at a price point under $200.
 This unit from Health Gear (no affiliation with BHG!) stands out for its durable construction and rigorous safety testing.
 Health Gear has a high standard for quality construction and it shows.
 This inversion table comes with a removable heated massage pad — a great inversion table benefit — and is extremely portable.
 One issue many users point out with the ITM5500 inversion table is that the center of gravity seems slightly off.

 #10 – Pure Fitness 8514IT Inversion Table